chaitanya-m5/PGC_experiment01_Matrix-Multiplication-using-Sequential-OpenMP-MPI-and-CUDA/README.md

 * The sequential program is the baseline because it performs the computation using one CPU execution flow.
 * OpenMP reduces the execution time by sharing the outer-loop iterations among eight CPU threads, achieving a ~7.92× speedup in a shared-memory setup.
 * MPI demonstrates distributed memory execution across 4 nodes (1 master + 3 workers).
 The execution time (107.66s) reflects virtual network message passing overhead (`MPI_Scatter` and `MPI_Bcast`) and VM virtualization bounds compared to direct shared-memory OpenMP.
-* CUDA provides high performance for this workload by launching a large number of logical GPU threads concurrently.
+* CUDA provides massive acceleration for this highly parallel workload, reducing computation time down to sub-second levels (~0.185 seconds) and achieving over 1300× speedup by offloading thousands of dot-product operations to GPU hardware cores.
 * The exact same mathematical operation and verification value (`C[0][0] = 4000.00`) are maintained across all implementations.

 ---